40-Year-Old Second Baseman – Free Agent

 Willie Bloomquist Contract Information:

-Agreed to a two-year, $3.8 million contract with the Diamondbacks in November of 2011.
+Agreed to a two-year, $5.8 million deal with the Mariners in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Willie Bloomquist – simply subscribe now.